emre-kocyigit/genetic_algorithm__feature_selection/README.md

 I have two files:
 - GeneticAlgorithm : Main file for the feature selection by GA
 - MachineLearning : Secondary file to get fitness value by preparing data, building and trainig ML model, evaluating and returning the score.

+Default GA parameters are defined at the beginning of the GeneticAlgorithm.py.
+You can customize them.

+Output:
+- A list which has the best chromosome of each generation --> to see the evolutionary progress
+- Best chromosome which represents the optimal features as a part of feature selection